Zinha Vaz: Guinean Patriotic Union

 In 2003 the RGB-MB fell apart and Zinha Vaz left the party together with her family members.
 Together they founded the Plataforma Unida, which disbanded five years later.
 After the 2004 National People's Assembly election she founded the Guinean Patriotic Union which did not participate in the Presidential elections of 2005, but supported PAIGC-candidate Malam Bacai Sanhá.
 He however lost to former President João Bernardo Vieira who had been deposed in the Civil War of 1999–2000.
 The Guinean Patriotic Union was the first party in Guinea-Bissau founded by a woman.
-The Guinean Patriotic Union competed in the 2008 parliamentary elections but did not manage to capture any seats, winning only 0,61% of the total vote.
+The Guinean Patriotic Union competed in the 2008 parliamentary elections but did not manage to capture any seats, winning 0,61% of the total vote.
 Zinha Vaz was the party candidate for the Presidential elections of 2009, finishing ninth of eleven.

 Zinha Vaz was later made ambassador to Gambia; she served in that capacity until 6 November 2012.

+Women's rights

+Between 1992 and 2002 Zinha Vaz was the founder and president of the Women's Association of Economic Activity of Guinea-Bissau, as well as the Popular Creditbank Bambaram.
+The Bank provided funds for women working in the informal section of the economy.
+Between 1994 and 1999 Zinha Vaz was also president of the ad hoc Commission of Women and Child of the National People's Assembly.